The Email

 “I wasn’t thinking.”
 Jimmy admitted, still not looking up.

 The two men were standing at the open dock of a tall warehouse that was being refurbished.
-The building was stripped of old insulation, rusted pipes, and deteriorating building material that was piled up and pushed into one corner.
+The building was stripped of old insulation, rusted pipes, and deteriorating building materials that were piled up and pushed into one corner.
 The entire facility had its interior cavity scraped off so that the wiring could be replaced and eventually remodeled for a new company.

 “Of course, you were not thinking!
-I know you’re only nineteen, but for gosh sake!
+You’re twenty-seven!
 You’re an adult now!
-Act like one!
+Act like you have the sense of one!
 Respect the chain of command!
 That email was the worst decision you could have made!”
+Rico continued to bark.

 “I just – I did not feel safe about this – it would cause an acci—”

 “THEN WHY DIDN’T YOU TALK TO ME!”
-Rico shouted.
+Rico shouted, throwing his hands up in the air like a mad man.

 Jimmy winced at that vitriolic and caustic voice.
 It also contained a note of sadness and betrayal like when you leave a friend out from some important event.
 It burst from Rico’s lungs loud enough to echo around the empty room, lingering in Jimmy’s ears.